Broadleaf Microservices

 One of the main workflows that encompass working with the Broadleaf Framework is being able to view and debug sources.
 In this example we’ll show you how to add a breakpoint to a framework controller endpoint.

 First, you’ll want to search for the class CatalogBrowseEndpoint.
 You can use IntelliJ’s Edit > Find > Find in Path support to search for this class.
-This class is actually an OOB Framework Controller that is located in the broadleaf catalog-browse services jar.
+This class is actually an out-of-box Framework Controller that is located in the broadleaf catalog-browse services jar.

 Once you’ve found that class, IntelliJ will prompt you to download sources.
 From here, you can add a breakpoint to the class like so: